9QIX/aws-ubuntu-ansible/README.md

-# How To Deploy a Static HTML Website with Ansible on AWS Ubuntu
+# To Deploy a Static HTML Website with Ansible on AWS Ubuntu
 Ansible is an open-source configuration management and application deployment tool.
 It helps to reduce managerial overhead by automating the deployment of the app and managing IT infrastructure.

 ## Step 1: Go to EC2 in your AWS Console.
 ![Step 1:](./steps-images/1.png)
 ---
-## Step 2: Create 4 instances (one for your main Ansible machine and 3 for your servers that you want to be automated).
+## Step 2: Create 4 instances (one for your main Ansible machine and 3 for the servers that you want to be automated).
 ![Step 2:](./steps-images/2.png)
 ![Step 2.1:](./steps-images/3.png)
 ![Step 2.2:](./steps-images/4.png)
 ![Step 2.3:](./steps-images/0.png)
 ---
-## Step 3: Connect to your instaces.
+## Step 3: Connect to your instances.
 ![Step 3:](./steps-images/5.png)
 - **Download your SSH key**
 ![Step 3.1:](./steps-images/6.png)